Wesley W. Posvar Hall: Forbes Field

 The building stands on the original site of Forbes Field, home of the Pittsburgh Pirates baseball team from 1909–1970 and, at various times, the Pittsburgh Steelers, Homestead Grays, and Pitt's own football team.
 The stadium was dismantled starting in July 1971, and construction on the new building started soon afterwards and continued until 1974.
 The building incorporates many reminders of the famous ballpark—the home plate of Forbes Field remains near its exact spot, protected under plexiglass.
 The outfield wall is outlined in the sidewalk by bricks, and the portion of the famously deep left-center field wall still stands across the street, marked "457 Feet".
 Originally, the classrooms were numbered to reflect the seating section of the old stadium where each classroom was located.
-However, this system confused people, and was changed in 2004 to a standard four-digit numbering system.
+However, this system confused people, so it was changed in 2004 to a standard four-digit numbering system.

 Art

 Virgil Cantini's colorful porcelain enamel on steel mural Enlightenment and Joy (1977) is on display on the ground floor.
-The piece is an example of Cantini's use of circles, representing the earth, moon, and sun, an artistic trend inspired by the Apollo moon landings.
-The work was created to honor former University Chancellor Edward Litchfield, who died in a plane crash in 1956.
+The piece is an example of Cantini's use of circles, representing the Earth, Moon, and Sun, an artistic trend inspired by the Apollo Moon landings.
+The work was created to honor former University Chancellor Edward Litchfield, who died in a plane crash in 1968.

 Cantini's 1965 steel rod and multicolored glass sculpture New Horizons, Skyscape is also on display near room 1500.
 The sculpture was donated to the university by the Joseph Horne Company from its department store in the South Hills Village mall where it had previously been on display.

 Tony Smith's 1971 20 ft painted steel sculpture Light Up!, commissioned by Westinghouse and originally displayed in downtown Pittsburgh, can be found outside Posvar Hall, between it and Hillman Library.
 Donated to and re-installed at Pitt in 1988, it was temporarily loaned to the Museum of Modern Art and displayed in front of the Seagram Building in New York City for a 1988 Tony Smith retrospective.